exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 better theory.

 ### Respecing students
-The button at the bottom labeled “Respec” removes all used phi(φ) in Research and gives you back without consequence.
+The button at the bottom labeled “Respec” removes all used \\(φ\\) in Research and gives you back without consequence.
 This allows for testing or reallocating easily.
 On the bottom right is located a list-shaped button.
-Pressing this will reveal the [-] buttons.
-These [-] buttons remove x levels from the selected research option.
+Pressing this will reveal the <kbd>-</kbd> buttons.
+These
+<kbd>-</kbd> buttons remove x levels from the selected research option.
 The amount of levels removed is based on the x1, x10, x25, x100, xMax cost option selected in the top right.
 On the right side of each research option, you can also see the total levels.

-### Respecing Milestones
+### Respecing milestones
-Unlike students, all Milestone sections already have the [-] button.
+Unlike students, all Milestone sections already have the <kbd>-</kbd> button.
 This works in the same way as above.
 Here you can also find how many unused Milestones available at the top.
 On the right side of each Milestone, you can also find the current and max levels of each.